robsd/robsd/README.md

 I am a Computer Scientist <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from England, UK.

-- 💼 I’m working as a Cloud and Data implementation Specialist at Computacenter.
+- 💼 I’m working as a Cloud and Data Implementation Specialist at Computacenter.
 - 🎓 I hold a First Class Honours Bachelor of Science (BSc) in Computer Science as well as certifications from cPanel, AWS, Qualys and Device42.
 - 🔭 My interests include Networking, Cyber Security, Web and Software Development.
 - 📫 You can reach me <a href="https://robertd.co.uk/contact.html">via my website</a>.